 Maintenance (MT) is not the most expensive part in company budget, but can save a couple thousand with proper planning.
 To do this, you need to invest as much - as you really need and no more.

-I failed to find the exact dependence of the machines efficiency with MT, but by analogy with agents recruiting you can "draw" a map where you will visually see it.
+I failed to find the exact dependence of the machines efficiency with MT, but by analogy with agents and distributors - recruitment map you can "draw" a map where you will visually see it.
 Future machines efficiency depends on:

 - Previous machines efficiency.